 What is labiaplasty?

-Labiaplasty is surgery to reduce the size of a woman’s labia — the two sets of skin folds (“lips”) surrounding the vagina and urethra.
-(It’s one of a few procedures that are sometimes called “vaginal rejuvenation.”)
+Labiaplasty, often also referred to as vaginal rejuvenation, is a plastic surgery procedure that reduces the size of a woman’s labia — the two sets of skin folds surrounding the vagina and urethra.

-Many of our patients who request this procedure don’t like the look or feel of their labia minora (the hairless, inner set of lips right next to the vaginal opening).
+Many patients who are good candidates for labiaplasty surgery don’t like the look or feel of their labia minora (the hairless, inner set of lips right next to the vaginal opening).
 Some women are born with large or asymmetrical labia minora.
 Others develop enlarged labia minora after pregnancy, aging or weight gain.

 Because this excess tissue may hang down from the groin area, it can become pinched or twisted during certain activities.
 You may experience the following: